praveensh18/My-Camera-Manager/README.md

 # Camera manager app using ReactJs

-## This Application is available here - https://my-camera-manager.vercel.app
+## This Application is Production ready and running here - https://my-camera-manager.vercel.app

 This project is about showing camera information for specific users.\
 It consists of following features.